-(1) The individual seeking the order resides in another state; or
+(1) The individual seeking the order resides outside this state; or

-(2) The support enforcement agency seeking the order is located in another state.
+(2) The support enforcement agency seeking the order is located outside this state.

 (1) A presumed father of the child;